frfanizz/Concussr/README.md

 # Concussr

 A responsive webapp to quickly gauge whether an athlete has suffered a concussion using a [King Devick Test](https://kingdevicktest.com/).
+To use this test, establish a benchmark time taken during a time when an individual has not possibly suffered head trauma.
+Then, after a hit to the head, this test can be used.
+Compare the results of the test.
+If the user's time has increased by five seconds or more, [there is a significant chance that the user has suffered a concussion](https://www.huffingtonpost.com/2015/03/06/child-concussion-test_n_6819206.html), or other serious head injury.

 ## Getting Started